What are Probiotics?

-Believe it or not, the common green pickle is an excellent food source of probiotics.
+Believe it or not, the common green pickle is an excellent food source of probiotics..
 Try making your own home-made pickles in the sun.
 In the U.S., the term “pickle” usually refers to pickled cucumbers specifically, but most vegetables can be pickled.
 All of them boast the same briny goodness and probiotic potential.

 A great substitute for meat or tofu, tempeh is a fermented, probiotic-rich grain made from soy beans.
 A great source of vitamin B12, this vegetarian food can be sauteed, baked or eaten crumbled on salads.
 If prepared correctly, tempeh is also very low in salt, which makes it an ideal choice for those on a low-sodium diet.

 An Asian form of pickled sauerkraut, kimchi is an extremely spicy and sour fermented cabbage, typically served alongside meals in Korea.
-Besides beneficial bacteria, Kimchi is also a great source of beta-carotene, calcium, iron and vitamins A, C, B1 and B2.
+Besides beneficial bacteria, Kimchi is also a great source of beta-carotene, potassium, calcium, iron, vitamins A, C, B1, B2 and dietary fiber.
 Kimchi is one of the best probiotic foods you can add to your diet, assuming you can handle the spice, of course.

 10. Kombucha Tea

 Kombucha is a form of fermented tea that contains a high amount of healthy gut bacteria.
 This probiotic drink has been used for centuries and is believed to help increase your energy, enhance your well being and maybe even help you lose weight.
 Besides beneficial bacteria.
 However, kombucha tea may not be the best fit for everyone, especially those that have had problems with candida.